Blogs and Thoughts, by Alex Klokkaris

 Qualities of the Law of Attraction:

-- It’s impersonal, does not differentiate between ‘good things’ and ‘bad things’.
+- The Unified Field, as it is sometimes known, is impersonal, does not differentiate between ‘good things’ and ‘bad things’.
 It receives our thoughts and reflects them back as experience

 - Responds to our predominant thoughts and feelings especially the latter, above all else.
 Whatever you put your attention and feed it with thought and feeling, grows!